dereneaton/dereneaton.github.io/_posts/2015-03-31-simulating-raw-radseq-data-on-a-fixed-tree.markdown

 is 500, then the locus is dropped if a mutation occurs relative to the outgroup such that either of the restriction recognition sites occurs within the length of this fragment.
 The locus is also dropped if a mutation occurs within the restriction site(s).
+Since theta and the restriction sites are fixed by default, the easiest way to toggle the amount of locus dropout is to change the size selection window max size (see below).
 Locus dropout can be turned off (set to 0).

-__arg 3__ -- Nloci is the number of loci that will be generated for the first sampled individual in the outgroup taxon after excluding loci that would have experienced locus dropout in this sample.
-If locus dropout is turned off then all other samples will have the same number of loci.
+__arg 3__ -- Nloci is the number of loci that will be generated for the first sampled individual in the outgroup taxon "X" (after excluding loci that would have experienced locus dropout in this sample).
+The outgroup is not included in the output.
+If locus dropout is turned off then all ingroup samples will also have this same number of loci.
-If locus dropout is turned on, all locus dropout occurs by mutations relative to this sample.
+If locus dropout is turned on, however, then locus dropout occurs by mutations relative to this sample.

-__arg 4__ -- Ninds is the number of sampled individuals from each tip taxon with divergence among individuals scaled by theta, which is fixed at 0.0014.
+__arg 4__ -- Ninds is the number of sampled individuals from each tip taxon with divergence among individuals scaled by theta, which is fixed at 0.0014 per locus.

 __arg 5__ -- Sequencing depth for diploid individuals.
 If an int is entered then it is rounded up to the nearest even number and the two alleles if present are sampled with equal frequency.
 E.g., depth=20 would mean each allele is sampled 10 times.
-Alternatively two comma-separated int values can be entered, upon which each _allele_ will be sampled from a normal distribution with values _mean,stdev_.
+Alternatively two comma-separated int values can be entered, upon which _each allele_ will be sampled from a normal distribution with depth N(_mean,stdev_).
 An example with values 10,2 could be that at one locus allele\_1 is sampled 11 times and allele\_2 is sampled 9 times.